Anchal-kansal/bmtc/README.md

       ->bmtc_fare_scrap_Nov_09_2017.json

       ->bmtc_route_scrap_Nov_09_2017.json

+      ->screenshot of webpage

 # **BUILD INSTRUCTIONS**

-1. To fetch, parse the bus stops and timings, and store them in json file and database, run route.py using **python3 route.py** [input example: bus_id could be: 312, 314, etc, and route_id could be 3E, 3F,3B, etc]
+1. To fetch, parse the bus stops and timings, and store them in json file and database, run route.py using **python3 route.py** [input example: bus_id could be: 314, 312, etc, and route_id could be 3E, 3F, etc]
 2. To fetch, parse the fares list, and store them in json file and database, run fare.py using **python3 fare.py** [valid input types are: A/C and General]
 3. To fetch the data from database, run route_db.py and fare_db.py, using **python3 route_db.py** and **python3 fare_db.py**, respectively.